OperationSpark/high-school-prep/step-one-get-started.md

 ##1.2 Join Our Classroom

-If you haven't already done so, you'll need to add yourself to our classroom so we can track your progress:
+**If you haven't already done so**, you'll need to add yourself to our classroom so we can track your progress:

 * Visit [khanacademy.org/coaches](khanacademy.org/coaches)
 * Find the "Add a coach" field, enter the class code **82G9G3**